 Conclusion

-The effect of illumination spectra on dissociation of FeB pairs in p–Si was investigated in this paper.
+The effect of illumination spectra on the dissociation of FeB pairs in p–Si was investigated.
 We reported the results of an experimental study of FeB dissociation rate in a solar cell based on Cz–Si, which was carried out using different light sources and illumination intensities.

-It was shown that the time required for the total dissociation of FeB pairs not only becomes shorter with increasing the illumination intensity, but also significantly depends on light source.
+It was shown that the time required for the total dissociation of FeB pairs not only becomes shorter with increasing the illumination intensity but also significantly depends on a light source.
 As a result, the determined value of material constant K varies within (1.5 − 3.8) × 10−15 s for the used light sources.

 The study of the illumination spectra allowed to conclude that the efficiency of FeB photo-dissociation increases with the photon energy.
 This, in turn, indicates that the REDR effect is the dominant factor during the second stage of light–induced dissociation of the FeB pairs.
 Furthermore, the obtained results could help to develop defect engineering procedures for effectively converting unintentional iron impurities in silicon into high–mobility states, which could significantly impact semiconductor technology.